 '''

 SPAWN_REQUEST

 {29, ReqId, From, GroupLeader, {Module, Function, Arity}, OptList}

 Followed by ArgList.

 This signal is sent by the spawn_request() BIF.

-RegId :: reference()
+ReqId :: reference()

 Request identifier.
 Also used as monitor reference in case the monitor option has been passed.

 From :: pid()

 Process identifier of the process making the request.
 That is, the parent process to be.

 GroupLeader :: pid()

 Process identifier of the group leader of the newly created process.

 {Module :: atom(), Function :: atom(), Arity :: integer() >= 0}

 Entry point for the new process.

 OptList :: [term()]

 A proper list of spawn options to use when spawning.

 ArgList :: [term()]

 A proper list of arguments to use in the call to the entry point.

-Only supported when the DFLAG_SPAWN distribution flag has been passed.

-SPAWN_REQUEST_TT

-{30, ReqId, From, GroupLeader, {Module, Function, Arity}, OptList, Token}

-Followed by ArgList.

-Same as SPAWN REQUEST, but also with a sequential trace Token.

-Only supported when the DFLAG_SPAWN distribution flag has been passed.

-SPAWN REPLY

-{31, ReqId, To, Flags, Result}

 '''

+Only supported when the DFLAG SPAWN distribution flag has been passed.